Biological Sciences

 Non-coursework Requirements

-- Capstone project- The program requires a capstone project which involves interactions with health or biomedical professions from outside of the DU community.
+- Capstone project- The program requires a capstone project which includes interactions with health or biomedical professions from outside of the DU community.
 The capstone experience will be culminated in a formal scholarly work (both written and orally presented) that reflects a student’s individual professional interest and the integration of science with strong professional skills.
 Thus, the capstone project includes a written and public oral presentation of the project.

 Additional requirements: